Now that you’ve landed your first finance job out of college, what’s your next move?

 If that sounds like your situation, you might be wondering whether you should pursue an MBA or start studying for the CFA exam.

 Before you start evaluating options, you need to carefully consider what you want to accomplish.
 Are you just looking to move up within your existing company?
 Are you looking to change jobs or do you want to change careers entirely?

 The answer to that very basic question may give you a strong indication of which direction to go.

-What are the Benefits of the CFA Charter?
+What Are the Benefits of the CFA Charter?

 Earning the CFA charter means you persevered through three of the most difficult exams imaginable.
-The prestige and value of the designation is partially defined by the difficulty of earning it.
+The prestige and value of the designation are partially defined by the difficulty of earning it.
 Historically, just 1 in 5 candidates passed all three levels of the CFA exam and earned the ability to use the CFA designation after their name.

 The difficulty of earning the CFA charter is also reflected in median salary data.

 A 2018 salary survey completed by the CFA Society of Chicago reported the following salary statistics:

 - The median salary of $155,000 for chapter members with a bachelor’s degree.

 - The median salary of $233,000 for chapter members with a graduate degree.